bonglz0315-creator/fyp/README.md

 **Final Year Project (FYP)**
 Duration: 3–4 months
 Type: Mobile Augmented Reality (AR) Application
-Technology: Unity (C#), Laravel, Firebase
+Technology: Unity (C#), Laravel, Blender, Firebase

-Trying to make some meaningful project for my pets (3 Doggies that can be saw in main page).
+- Trying to make some meaningful project for my pets (3 Doggies that can be saw in main page).
-So I develop a mobile AR game that provides opportunity for user to choose the virtual pet dog breed based on their preferences.
+- So I develop a mobile AR game that provides opportunity for user to choose the virtual pet dog breed based on their preferences.
+- This was a challenging project as I started with no experience in Unity or Blender, but my personal interest and motivation helped me design and implement the AR game and 3D pet models successfully.
+- Blender: Driven by the goal of completing the project entirely by myself, I chose to custom-create most of the 3D models and assets instead of using pre-made ones.
-Instead of playing the game, the most intersting part is user can entered virtual environment world personally from reality.
+- Instead of playing the game, the most intersting part is user can entered virtual environment world personally from reality.
 This would be a great chance for users to learn knowledge about different kinds of dog breeds.

 AR Game Features (Unity):
 1. User allows to select different dog breeds based on personal preferences.